Nothing says summer like music festivals. We have the lowdown on the biggest and best festivals across the country in 2019.

 Asagiri Jam, Shizuoka

 Fuji Rock Festival’s little sister is way more chill, tends to have better weather, and has a front-row view of the “right side” of the beautiful Mount Fuji.
-This year’s event hasn’t officially been announced yet, but unless anything major happens, it should be taking place as usual.
-Updates to come in July.
+This year’s event details should be available in July.

 Where: Fujimi City, Shizuoka